YannCebron/m68kplugin/docs/known_issues.md

 - `include` directives not evaluated, resolving across all project files
 - respects only first match for symbols defined more than once (e.g., inside conditional assembly directives)
+- macro block:
+  - do not highlight `jsr _LVO\1(a6)` as unresolved label
+  - resolve label inside current first

 ## Editor